ebylmz/fast-neural-style-transfer/README.md

 The transformation network was trained using the Adam optimizer with a fixed learning rate of $10^{-3}$.
 A batch size of 4 was used.
 Normalized images were fed through the network, and perceptual losses were computed with a fixed VGG-16 loss network.
 The loss was then backpropagated.

 Each style model was trained with fixed content and total variation loss weights of $\lambda_c = 2.0$ and $\lambda_{tv} = 2.0$, while the style loss weight $\lambda_s$ was individually tuned for each style in the range of $4 \times 10^5$ to $9 \times 10^5$ to balance stylization strength and content preservation.
 Training was performed for 1 epoch using the Microsoft COCO dataset on an NVIDIA A100 GPU in a Google Colab environment, requiring approximately an hour per model.
 In total, five separate models were trained, each corresponding to a unique style of image.
 For training pipeline and results, you can check the [training notebook](https://colab.research.google.com/drive/1umoj265TKdSOWTwqplEZZF-boubqy45s?usp=sharing).
+Additionally, trained model weights can be found in project [HuggingFace](https://huggingface.co/spaces/ebylmz/fast-neural-style-transfer/tree/main/models) repository.

 Below are the training curves and snapshots for each trained style model: